louchenwei/iSarcasm/README.md

 to strict quality control and a further verification by a human trained linguistics.

 Full details about the data collection steps, as well as the performance of state-of-the-art sarcasm detection models of iSarcasm, is reported in the paper, with extra details in the supplement.
-The paper will appear at ACL 2020 and can be cited as follows:
+The paper appeared at ACL 2020.
+You can find it here: https://www.aclweb.org/anthology/2020.acl-main.118.
+It can be cited as follows:

     @InProceedings{oprea-magdy:2020:isarcasm,
-  title={iSarcasm: A Dataset of Intended Sarcasm}, author={Oprea, Silviu and Magdy, Walid}, booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics", year = "2020", publisher = "Association for Computational Linguistics", }
+        title={iSarcasm: A Dataset of Intended Sarcasm},
+        author={Oprea, Silviu and Magdy, Walid},
+        booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics", year = "2020",

-For now, you can find a draft at https://arxiv.org/abs/1911.03123.
+        publisher = "Association for Computational Linguistics",
+    }